 The only built-in option to turn off autoplay in Chrome across the board (as far as I can tell) involves typing “chrome://flags” into the URL box to delve into the advanced settings; one can then adjust autoplay preferences under the options labelled “autoplay.”
 Definitely not user-friendly.

 Fortunately, there are plug-ins that’ll help.
 One useful plugin is AutoplayStopper, which can block autoplay on various sites, including the few still running Flash.
 Note the mobile version of Chrome doesn’t support installing plug-ins.

 Firefox, as opposed to Chrome, has opted to make blocking autoplaying videos more of a priority.
-By default, Firefox will block any audio-playing autoplay videos, while allowing videos without sound to play.
+By default, Firefox will block any audio in autoplay videos.

 Preferences to block or adjust autoplay on a site can be set by clicking on the URL box’s circular-“i” logo and adjust “autoplay sound.”
 One can also click the gear icon and adjust preferences for Firefox overall, or add a site to a whitelist/blacklist list.

 The above should work in both the desktop and the mobile versions of Firefox.

 Safari by default blocks audio in autoplay videos.
 There’s also built-in preferences, similar to Firefox, to adjust or whitelist/blacklist autoplay site-by-site or across the board; Apple has a page explaining how to adjust these settings on a Mac.

 Another option is to install the Privacy Browser extension into your browser.
 Versions exist for Firefox and Chrome; it can also be installed on Firefox’s mobile version.
 Created by the Electronic Frontier Foundation (EFF), Privacy Badger is set by default to block various forms of site tracking and cookies.